obss/trapper/README.md

     - The classes that you may need to extend: `DataProcessor`, `DataAdapter`.

-* Auto classes from `transformers` are used as factories to make it possible to instantiate the actual task-specific models and tokenizers from the configuration files dynamically.
+    - `TokenizerWrapper` classes utilizing `AutoTokenizer` from transformers are used as factories to instantiate wrapped tokenizers into which task-specific special tokens are registered automatically.

-* Metrics from Jury: Implemented as children of the base `Metric` class.
+* `ModelWrapper` classes utilizing the `AutoModelFor...` classes from transformers are used as factories to instantiate the actual task-specific models from the configuration files dynamically.

 * Optimizers from allennlp: Implemented as children of the base `Optimizer` class.